run-ai/docs/docs/Administrator/Cluster-Setup/cluster-prerequisites.md

 Run:AI Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.

+Kubernetes networking is an add-on rather than a core part of Kubernetes.
+Different add-ons have different network requirements.
+You should consult the documentation of the specific add-on on which ports to open.
+It is however important to note that unless special provisions are created, Kubernetes assumes __all__ cluster nodes can interconnect using __all__ ports.

 ### NVIDIA

 Run:AI requires the installation of NVIDIA software.
 These can be done in one of two ways: